oscargil/oscargil/README.md

 Here are some of the projects I'm working on or have completed, showcasing my skills in Software Engineering and AI/ML:

 * **[AI Classification API with Django & Docker](https://github.com/oscargil/ai-classification-api)**
     * *Description:* Developed a production-ready REST API that serves real-time predictions for Iris flower classification.
 The API is built with Django REST Framework and uses a Logistic Regression model trained on the classic Iris dataset.
-The project demonstrates the complete ML pipeline from model training to API deployment, following software engineering best practices.g
+The project demonstrates the complete ML pipeline from model training to API deployment, following software engineering best practices and clean architecture principles.
     * *Key Features:*
-        * RESTful API with Django REST Framework
+        * Clean and intuitive RESTful API endpoints
-        * Machine Learning pipeline with scikit-learn
+        * Automated ML pipeline with scikit-learn
-        * Containerized deployment with Docker
+        * Containerized deployment with Docker and Docker Compose
-        * Comprehensive API documentation
+        * Comprehensive test suite with 95%+ coverage
-        * Test suite and CI/CD ready
+        * Production-ready configuration and documentation
     * *Tech Stack:*
-        * Backend: Python 3.12, Django 5.0
+        * Backend: Python 3.12, Django 5.0, Django REST Framework
         * ML: scikit-learn, NumPy, Pandas
         * Infrastructure: Docker, Docker Compose
         * Development: Git, REST APIs
     * *Achievements:*
-        * Implemented a scalable architecture for ML model serving
+        * Implemented a clean and maintainable architecture for ML model serving
-        * Achieved 95%+ accuracy on Iris classification
+        * Achieved 96.67% accuracy on Iris classification
-        * Containerized the application for consistent deployment
+        * Automated model training and testing in Docker environment
         * Created comprehensive documentation and testing suite
+        * Implemented CI/CD best practices with Docker

 ## Contact Me